 Director of the Robotics Camp, Avelino Morais, has a Bachelor of Arts, Specializing in Early Childhood and Elementary Education.
 He was awarded a three year grant from the Network of Innovative Schools Program of Canada in 2003.
 With this grant, he was able to purchase the equipment necessay to start a robotics and technology program at his school.
 At present, Mr. Morais teaches an intensive science and technology program at the senior elementary level.

-Counselor Caitlin Patrick is currently studying Kindergarten/Elementary Education at McGill University.
-She has prior work experience tutoring students with a hands-on approach and has also participated in fieldwork with elementary level students.
-Caitlin believes her approach to learning will be encouraging while working at the Robotics Camp!
+Counselor Caitlin Patrick is currently entering her final year of the Kindergarten/Elementary Education program at McGill University.
+She has prior work experience tutoring students with a hands-on approach and has also completed fieldwork experiences with kindergarten and elementary level students.
+This is Caitlin’s second year working at the Robotics Camp as a camp counselor.
+Caitlin believes her approach to teaching and learning will be encouraging while working at the Robotics Camp!

 Counselor Jamie Savelson is currently studying Mechanical Engineering at Dawson College.
 He is looking forward to becoming a University student in the field of mechatronics.
 Jamie is part of the Dawson robotics team and he has seven years of experience with building and programming various types of robots, including LEGO Mindstorms.